Federal Drug Offense Defense Lawyers

 Drug crimes range in severity from state crimes like possession of marijuana or drug paraphernalia to felony crimes such as drug trafficking and drug conspiracy.
 Certain drug crimes can be prosecuted in federal court.

-In California, federal drug crimes can include manufacturing, trafficking, smuggling of illegal drugs and marijuana cultivation.
+In California, federal drug crimes include manufacturing, trafficking, smuggling of illegal drugs, and marijuana cultivation.
 Controlled substances are narcotics, opiates, depressants, hallucinogens, and stimulants.
-The most common type of drugs involved in drug possession criminal charges include methamphetamine, cocaine, ecstasy, heroin and prescription drugs.
+The most common types of drugs involved in drug possession criminal charges include methamphetamine, cocaine, ecstasy, heroin, and prescription drugs.

-If you are now facing a federal drug crime charge, it is very important that you have qualified legal counsel on your side.
+You must have qualified legal counsel if facing a federal drug crime charge.
 California Law varies widely between misdemeanor and felony charges and usually depends on the type of drug and quantity seized.

-The best legal defense against a drug crime charge is to challenge how the evidence was obtained.
+The best legal defense against a drug crime charge is challenging how the evidence was obtained.
 You have a constitutional right against illegal search and seizures.
 This means any illegal evidence seized can't be used in court to convict you.
 However, you will need the legal services of our experienced lawyers to challenge the method the evidence was obtained.
-If your attorney is successful, then the evidence is suppressed and the case could be dismissed.
+If your attorney succeeds, the evidence is suppressed, and the case could be dismissed.

 Drug Smuggling

-A federal drug smuggling charge is one of the most serious types of narcotics criminal charges.
-Any type of illegal drug can be used in a drug smuggling case.
-Methamphetamine, marijuana, cocaine and heroin are commonly smuggled in various amounts.
+A federal drug smuggling charge is one of the most serious narcotics criminal charges.
+Any illegal drug can be used in a drug smuggling case.
+Methamphetamine, marijuana, cocaine, and heroin are smuggled in various amounts.
 Recently, even prescription drugs have become common in trafficking cases.
-This could be the result of their availability over the internet.
+This could be the result of their availability over the Internet.

-Prescription medications such as anti-anxiety medications like Xanax or Valium, and painkillers like Oxycotin, Oxycodone and Vicodin are commonly purchased in large quantities and sold for a profit.
+Prescription medications such as anti-anxiety medications like Xanax or Valium and painkillers like Oxycontin, Oxycodone, and Vicodin are commonly purchased in large quantities and sold for a profit.

-In many cases, a drug smuggling accusation is part of a drug conspiracy charge.
-This means that you are being accused of committing a federal drug crime with another person.
-In federal court, the prosecutor may not need you actually sold the drugs or that a crime was even committed.
-They only need to provide evidence that two or more people conspired in an effort to commit a crime.
+A drug smuggling accusation is often part of a drug conspiracy charge.
+This means you are accused of committing a federal drug crime with another person.
+In federal court, the prosecutor may not need you to sell the drugs or that a crime was even committed.
+They only need to provide evidence that two or more people conspired to commit a crime.

-A drug smuggling conviction can lead to imprisonment, large fines, court cost and probation.
-A federal drug crime conviction can permanently impact tour future and your reputation.
+A drug smuggling conviction can lead to imprisonment, large fines, court costs, and probation.
+A federal drug crime conviction can permanently impact your future and your reputation.

-If you or a member of you family are have been arrested or under federal investigation for drug smuggling anywhere in the state of California, you will need to retain the legal services of a law firm that has experience dealing with these type of criminal charges.
+Suppose you or a family member have been arrested or under federal investigation for drug smuggling anywhere in California.
+In that case, you will need to retain the legal services of a law firm with experience dealing with these types of criminal charges.
 Our federal criminal attorneys have decades of experience and have a proven track record of successful cases.
-We serve clients throughout the state of California in all United States District Courts.
+We serve clients throughout California in all United States District Courts.

 Drug Trafficking

-A conviction in federal court for drug trafficking can result in a sentence of up to 40 years in a federal prison.
+A conviction in federal court for drug trafficking can result in a sentence of up to 40 years in federal prison.
 Federal drug trafficking crimes are covered in Title 21 of the United States Code.
-The severity of the penalties depend on several factors that include:
+The severity of the penalties depends on several factors, including:

-- Evidence of drug trafficking such as large amount of cash, weapons, numerous cell phones, scales.
+• Evidence of drug trafficking, such as large amounts of cash, weapons, numerous cell phones, and scales.

-- Whether anyone sustained injuries or killed in the drug offense.
+• Whether anyone sustained injuries or was killed in the drug offense.

-Even if you are a first-time offender, your sentence could include prison time if you are convicted.
-It can also include property forfeiture, large fines and deportation if you are not a United States citizen.
-The most common type of drugs that are prosecuted in federal court include methamphetamine, cocaine, marijuana, heroin, LSD, PCP and human growth hormone.
+Even if you are a first-time offender, your sentence could include prison time if convicted.
+It can also include property forfeiture, large fines, and deportation if you are not a United States citizen.
+The most common types of drugs prosecuted in federal court include methamphetamine, cocaine, marijuana, heroin, LSD, PCP, and human growth hormone.
 21 U.S. Code § 848 defines the crime of continuing criminal enterprise.

-If you are under investigation, or have already been arrested for drug trafficking, you will need to speak with a criminal attorney immediately.
-We have defended hundreds of clients facing serious drug crime charges throughout the state of California.
+If you are under investigation or have already been arrested for drug trafficking, you must immediately speak with a criminal attorney.
+We have defended hundreds of clients facing serious drug crime charges throughout California.
 We know how to investigate whether federal authorities violated your Fourth Amendment rights during a stop or search.
 If a confidential informant was used to collect evidence against you, we know to attack their credibility.
-Over our many years of criminal defense law practice, we have achieved successful results for our clients.
+We have achieved successful client results over many years of criminal defense law practice.

 Certain drug crimes may be considered federal crimes in several different situations.
-Any drug crime that concerns high volumes or quantities of controlled substances could be considered a federal offense.
-The schedule of the drug involved in the crime will also affect how the crime will be charged.
-Schedule I controlled substances have a higher potential for abuse than other drugs, and have no medical use, so if the type of drug involved in the crime was a schedule I substance, the likelihood of it being considered a federal offense increases.
+Any drug crime that concerns high volumes or quantities of controlled substances could be viewed as a federal offense.
+The drug schedule involved in the crime will also affect how the crime will be charged.
+Schedule I controlled substances have a higher potential for abuse than other drugs and have no medical use, so if the type of drug involved in the crime was a Schedule I substance, the likelihood of it being considered a federal offense increases.

 The opioid and prescription drug fraud crisis across the United States has led federal law enforcement agencies to crack down on the sale and distribution of prescription drugs.